-Da te:
+Dat e:

 1. Verification of Understanding sign off

 2. Current copy of ADHS certification card

 3. Current copies of CPR/ACLS/PALS

 4. Review with Pre-hospital a.
 EMS Orientation Manual b.
 Pre-hospital Treatment Guidelines

 5. Completed Online power points/quizzes

 6. Complete Workforce Confidentiality Agreement (If applicable)

 7. Complete Student Health Form (If applicable)

 8. Complete Student Modules (If applicable)

 9. Pyxis Form and Access completed

-Up to 6 hours orientation time including an administrative Meeting with Medical Direction
+10. Up to 6 hours orientation time with the pre-hospital office.

+Meet with Medical Director after 3 or 6 months' probation.
+(Based on full time or reserve status)

 Me dical Director Date

 Pre hospital Care Coordinator Date

-ALS PERFORMANCE CONTRACT UTILIZING VERDE VALLEY MEDICAL CENTER AS BASE STATION , agree to perform my IEMT/CEP duties at the Standard of Care required by my base station (Verde Valley Medical Center).
-I will adhere to policies and procedures set forth by my base station and by Arizona state certification requirements.
-I will attend all continuing education as required in the base station policy on continuing education as well as attend additional continuing education opportunities required by Arizona Department of Health Services to meet recertification requirements.
-I will keep my BLS, ACLS and PALS certifications current.
-I will keep my ADHS certification current.
-I understand that compliance of the base station policy on continuing education is required annually to continue utilizing VVMC as my base station.
-I will complete my patient care encounter form quickly and accurately, and place with patient's chart in the emergency department.
+ALS/ BLS PERFORMANCE CONTRACT UTILIZING VERDE VALLEY MEDICAL CENTER AS BASE STATION

+I, , amy base station (Verde Valley Menstation and by Arizona state certifi attend additional continuing educa meet recertification requirements. current.
+I understand that complian will attend all continuing education as required in the base station policy on continuing education as well as ttend additional continuing education opportunities required by Arizona Department of Health Services to neet recertification requirements.
+I will keep my ADHS, AHA, ACLS, and PALS certifications (as applicable) current.
+I understand that compliance of the base station policy on continuing education is required annually a continue utilizing VVMC as my base station. will complete my patient care encounter form quickly and accurately, and place with patient's chart in the emergency department.
 I will provide the pre-hospital office patient care reports for all flights or Run numbers of those flights within 24 hrs.
 I will restock only those supplies used in the care of the patient.
-Pharmacy will receive a copy of the patient care form on any refusals when medications are given and/or air transports to another facility when medications are used.
-I will adhere to the ALS drug box maintenance and control policy as written in the Emergency Medical Service/ Orientation manual.
-I will maintain confidentiality on all patient encounters in the field and in the Emergency Department.
-Patient information reviewed in monthly tape and chart sessions also will be handled with the strictest confidence.
-I understand that when I am providing patient care, I am working under the physician's license at my base station.
+Pharmacy will eceive a copy of the patient care form on any refusals when medications are given and/or air transports to another facility when medications are used.
+I will adhere to the ALS drug box maintenance and control policy as written in the Emergency Medical Service/ Orientation manual. will maintain confidentiality on all patient encounters in the field and in the Emergency Department.
+Patient information reviewed in monthly tape and chart sessions also will be handled with the strictest confidence. understand that when I am providing patient care, I am working under the physician's license at my base station.
 I will provide care utilizing treatment guidelines and I will contact my base station for orders as quickly as possible.
-I understand that without the approval of my base station EMS director agreeing to supply medical direction, I cannot provide patient care.
-I agree to perform as stated above.
-I have read and understand all the information in the EMS orientation manual.
-EMS Provider Date Agency EMS Director Date
+I understand that without the approval of my base station EMS director agreeing to supply medical direction, I cannot provide patient care. l agree to perform as stated above manual. e.
+I have read and understand all the information in the EMS S orientation EMS Provider Agency Date EMS Director Date Prehospital Care Coordinator Date

-June 2015 V.1 Page 12
+June 2018 V. 1 Page 12